tonethar/IGME-230-GDD-2017-Fall/notes/HW-life.md

-# Conways' Game of life
+# Conways' Game of Life

 ## I. Overview
 We will get you started on modifying your completed [Pixel Artist](HW-pixel-artist.md) home work to instead be a working version of Conway's *Game of Life*.
 Some info about Conway's Conway's Game of Life and cellular automata is below: